 Philips, the company that is known for its wide range of home appliances and lighting products, is set to make a comeback into the Indian television market.
 The first range of new Philips TVs will hit the Indian shores sometime in mid-December and January.
-The Amsterdam, Netherlands-headquartered company that exited the television market in the country completely last year after parting ways with Videocon last year is optimistic to not just make the competition tougher for existing players but also to reach amongst the top-five players in the market.
+The Amsterdam, Netherlands-headquartered company that exited the television market in the country completely last year after parting ways with Videocon is optimistic about not just making the competition tougher for existing players, but also about becoming one of the top-five players in the market.
 "In the coming year, we would definitely want to get into the number four spot," Arun Menon, Country Business Head, Philips TV and AV, TPV Technology told Gadgets 360 in New Delhi last week.
 "Somewhere in 2020, when we want to get stronger to the number four position."

 In 2012, Philips created TP Vision, a joint venture with TPV Technology where Phillips had a minority stake of 30 percent, which was entrusted with developing, manufacturing, and marketing Philips-branded TV sets in most markets around the world.
 However, in India, the Philips brand (for televisions) was licensed to Videocon until last year, when the company decided to shut shop.
 Seeing this gap, Hong Kong-based TPV signed a deal to bring the Indian market too under its fold.